Sign in to access your Salford customer account, or see our other accounts.

 What schools can expect from the service

-Salford Educational Psychology Service is an evidence based, consultation-led service.
+Salford Educational Psychology Service (EPS) is an evidence based, consultation-led service.
 Our work starts with collaborative and empowering conversations with the people who know the child/ young person and their situation best, as these types of conversation have been found to be crucial in effecting positive change for children, teachers and families.

 To support the inclusion of children and young people, all schools and colleges in Salford have a named link Educational Psychologist (EP) and can access to the following with no charge: